Minimalist Lifestyle Movement: Amazing Things You Need to Know

 The Baby Boomer is astounded by all the junk and clutter they have accumulated and spent time maintaining.

-The family with a house full of junk, busting at the seams, wasting money every month on storage units filled with useless stuff, seeking a change.
+The family has a house full of junk, is busting at the seams, is wasting money every month on storage units filled with useless stuff, and is seeking a change.

-This is the type of person that would love the Minimalist Lifestyle Movement.
+This is the type of person who would love the Minimalist Lifestyle Movement.

 Or the person who does not have the resources to live a life of excess.
 That could be Millennials strapped with college debt and few resources for anything extra, an older person living on a fixed income, or someone working a minimum wage job.

-The Minimalist Lifestyle Movement may not be all glamorous, fun, and games.
+The Minimalist Lifestyle Movement may not be glamorous, fun, or games.

-Many people in those groups have come to understand the benefits of living the Minimalist Lifestyle.
+Many people in those groups understand the benefits of the Minimalist Lifestyle.

 It may just be good old common sense.

-Its a philosophy that was lived and preached by ancient Greek philosophers, Buddhist Zen Masters, and most other religions.
+It’s a philosophy lived and preached by ancient Greek philosophers, Buddhist Zen Masters, and most other religions.

-Let’s explore everything you need to know about the Minimalist Lifestyle Movement and more.
+Let’s explore everything you need about the Minimalist Lifestyle Movement and more.

 What Is Minimalism

-If you think minimalism has only to do with decluttering, cleaning, storage bins, or decorating a home with white walls, you are sadly mistaken.
+You are sadly mistaken if you think minimalism only involves decluttering, cleaning, storage bins, or decorating a home with white walls.
 Let me try to explain this life-changing practice.

-Minimalism is the practice of bringing awareness and controlling the people and objects we allow into our lives.
+Minimalism brings awareness and controls the people and objects we allow into our lives.
 Yes, I said people.
-These people and objects require precious time and energy from us and those are resources we would not like to waste.
+These people and objects require precious time and energy from us, resources we would not like to waste.

 So, what does minimalism look like?

-In time you learn to prioritize and live in a way that feels true and authentic.
-Focusing more on things like happiness, wonderful experiences, and relationships instead of material things.
+In time, you learn to prioritize and live in a way that feels true and authentic, focusing more on happiness, wonderful experiences, and relationships than material things.

 You become more aware of how you spend the time and space you occupy and work hard to extract value from them.